 What to do in Alishan?

 - Catch a beautiful mountain sunrise.
-When the weather is doing great, it is the chance to get a glorious morning with a sea of clouds that turns the peaks of the mountains into islands above the clouds.
+When the weather is great, it is the chance to get a glorious morning with a sea of clouds that turns the peaks of the mountains into islands above the clouds.

 - Meditate on the sister ponds.
 Alishan Forest Recreation Area has two ponds where visitors can commune with nature, relax and refresh.